utensils/docker-postgres/README.md

 ##Environment Variables##
-This is a list of the available enviornment variables wich can be set at runtime using -e KEY=value.
+This is a list of the available environment variables which can be set at runtime using -e KEY=value.
 For example, to change the default password you can issue `docker run -P --name postgresql -e PASSWORD=mysecretpassword jamesbrink/postgresql`

 * `ROLE`: A superuser role. default: `postgres`